Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Mean Value Theorem

-The Mean Value Theorem (MVT) states that for a function f that is continuous on a closed interval [a, b] and differentiable on the open interval (a, b), there exists at least one point c in (a, b) where the derivative f'(c) equals the average rate of change over [a, b].
+The Mean Value Theorem (MVT) states that for a function f that is continuous on a closed interval [a, b] and differentiable on the open interval (a, b), there exists at least one point c in (a, b) such that f'(c) equals the average rate of change over [a, b].
 This theorem helps in understanding the behavior of functions and is crucial for determining if a function meets its conditions.

 Recommended video: